 When, in January 1865, the normally mild-mannered Chorley discovered what she had been doing, he was furious and reported her for theft.
 He was magistrate and, it is thought, pulled a few strings to have Eliza prosecuted and tried in private.
 Eliza’s supporters whipped up such public indignation that more than 12,000 people protested outside Leeds Town Hall during her trial.
 Although the crowd was raucous and threw snowballs, it was largely a peaceful protest.
 It was, however, unsuccessful and Eliza was sentenced to one month’s imprisonment in Armley Gaol.

-On the day of her release a large crowd gathered outside the prison to celebrate and parade her through the city centre.
+On the day of her release, 22 February 1865, a large crowd gathered outside the prison to celebrate and parade her through the city centre.
 Wishing to avoid the attention, however, Eliza had secretly agreed with the governor to be smuggled out of a private entrance and sent to her sister in Scarborough.

 Denied their celebrations, the crowd descended on Park Square to protest outside Chorley’s home.
 The mood became ugly and stones were thrown at his house.
 A man was knocked to the ground and trampled on.
 He later died of his injuries.